gideonbot/request-controller/README.md

 # request-controller
-A npm module for blocking spam
+An npm module for blocking spam

 ## Installation